 Haroon Farooq v.
 Government of Punjab & others, W.P.
 No.227807/2018 (Pakistan)

-The court cited the Constitution of Pakistan which requires the State to ensure elimination of all forms of exploitation, which can only be fulfilled if the State takes meaningful measures for the control of environmental degradation and for climate justice to be enforced.
+The court cited the Constitution of Pakistan which requires the State to ensure the elimination of all forms of exploitation, which can only be fulfilled if the State takes meaningful measures for the control of environmental degradation and for climate justice to be enforced.
 Moreover, the Constitutional right to life is given the expansive view that includes life which is free from hazards caused by environmental pollution to nurture a healthy and robust life.

 The decision extensively cited the Asian Development Bank's Climate Change, Coming Soon to a Court Near You Report (the "ADB Report") series, to establish that climate litigation is on the rise in Asia and the role of the courts in rights-based environmental litigation as guardians of climate justice.